DLorenzoLaguno17/TDD/README.md

 *DevCrumb's general UML for their game [Warcraft II: The Stolen Artifacts](https://devcrumbs.github.io/Warcraft-II/).*

 ### Branching policy
 Branches are very useful during the programming process of the game, but a team needs to have stipulated in which way are they going to use them to ensure this advantage does not turn against them.
 This is what this section of the TDD is for.
-It defines a set of rules and conventions that are going to be followed every time a member desires to make a commit.
-These rules consist of when a developer should branch, which branch should the developer use, when should the developer commit a merge and to which branch sould the developer make the merge commit.
+It defines a series of rules and conventions that are going to be followed every time a member desires to make a commit.
+These rules consist of when should a developer branch, which branch should the developer use, when should the developer commit a merge and to which branch sould the developer make the merge commit.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/TDD/blob/master/docs/github-branches.jpg?raw=true" alt="Github branches" width="675" height="380">
 </p>

 *This is an example of a branching system inside a GitHub project.
-If you are interested and want more information about Branching policy you can check out [this website](https://rollout.io/blog/branching-strategy/)*.
+If you are interested and want more information about branching strategies you can check out [this website](https://rollout.io/blog/branching-strategy/)*.

 ### Performance budgets
 Related with the [technical goals](#technical-goals), the performance budgets are a series of limits imposed on metrics that affect the game or program performance.
 Those could be the frames per second the game runs, the amount of disk memory is occupied by a certain feature of the game or the time it is expected for a map to be loading.
 Performance budgets serve as a **point of reference** for making decisions about design, technology and adding features.
 That enables the team to approach to the game with an established mentality about which standards their final result must accomplish.